 fbpx

-Visit the 45+ Best Flower & Berry Picking Farms in Texas in 2023
+Visit the Best Berry Picking Farms in Texas in 2024

-The fun of flower and berry picking is you get to enjoy an activity plus the fresh fruit and floral arrangements all in one!
+The fun of berry picking is that you get to enjoy an activity plus fresh fruit all at once!
 Rather than going to the grocery store, you get to turn your normal shopping into something fun!
-The adventure is getting too many berries and then spending the next few days making all the breads, jams, pancakes and more you can imagine!
-Luckily there are some great places to pick flowers and berries near Dallas-Fort Worth and all across Texas.
-No matter where you are, you can enjoy flower and berry picking too!
+The adventure is getting too many berries and then spending the next few days making all the breads, jams, pancakes, and more you can imagine!
+Luckily, there are some great places to enjoy berry picking at farms near Dallas-Fort Worth and all across Texas.

-Make sure to take note as, depending on the season/year, harvesting dates do change.
-Make sure to call ahead or check social media for what is in season and what is available and to make sure they haven’t run out of stock.
-We try to keep this flower and berry picking list up to date, but each year, things change.
+Make sure to take note, as, depending on the season/year, harvesting dates do change.
+Be sure to call ahead or check social media for what is in season and what is available, and to make sure they haven’t run out of stock.
+We try to keep this berry picking list up to date, but each year, things change.

 With our latest edition of our Texas Travel Guide, you can take an exciting vacation every weekend without breaking the bank and still have more to do!
 And in just one trip, the guide pays for itself!
 You’ll be amazed at all the hidden gems, international influence, and wacky attractions you’ll find all over Texas!